elixir-europe/infectious-diseases-toolkit/national-resources/norway.md

 * [Pandemic Centre](https://www.uib.no/en/pandemic) at the University of Bergen aims to address the topic of how to handle and prevent pandemics, and raise awareness through knowledge-exchange activities.
 * [Centre for Epidemic Interventions Research (CEIR)](https://www.fhi.no/en/about/departments-and-centres/ceir/), at the FHI, works towards understanding and further improving epidemic preparedness and risk control.

-In addition to national and municipality-level efforts, Norway has also been involved in international projects and initiatives to help address infectious disease control and contribute to research in the field .
+In addition to national and municipality-level efforts, Norway has also been involved in international projects and initiatives to help address infectious disease control and contribute to research in the field.
+This includes:

 * [OneHealth](https://www.fhi.no/en/id/infectious-diseases/smitte-fra-mat-vann-og-dyr/flere-artikler/the-largest-ever-health-project-funded-from-the-eus-horizon-2020/)
 * [Network for One Health Resistome Surveillance (NORSE)](https://www.fhi.no/en/cristin-projects/ongoing/norse---network-for-one-health-resistome-surveillance/).
 * Nordic Vets Against AMR [(Article by Sternberg-Lewerin et al (2022)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9405251/)